 2. Grab dinner or toast smores at the firepit at Brel Bar

-This one still includes tickets for the Ashton Lane Hogmanay Street Party, and guests can opt for either a three-course New Year’s Eve dinner, or a table at Brel’s famous firepit.
-The Hogmanay meal option comes with a three-course meal, a glass of wine or beer with the meal, a drink a the bell’s and tickets to the street party.
+This one still includes tickets for the Ashton Lane Hogmanay Street Party, and guests can opt for either a three-course New Year’s Eve dinner or a table at Brel’s famous firepit.
+The Hogmanay meal option comes with a three-course meal, a glass of wine or beer with the meal, a drink a the Bell’s and tickets to the street party.
 Plus, you’d get the table for the whole evening, so don’t have to worry about the crowds getting too much.
-And as for the firepit table option, you will get a table at the fire, smores to toast and a welcome drink, as well as tickets to the street party.
+As for the firepit table option, you will get a table at the fire pit, smores to toast and a welcome drink, as well as tickets to the street party.
 You can book your tickets here.

 Sounds like it’s going to be a Hogmanay to remember at VEGA this year!
 Following its festive programme with the uber-popular disco boozy brunch in the run-up to Christmas, the rooftop venue, VEGA, is throwing a Hogmanay party like no other.
-There will be entertainment throughout the night from the DJ, with prizes to be won as VEGA Hogmanay celebrations continue, and a welcome drink on arrival.
+There will be entertainment throughout the night from the DJ and plenty of drinks to go around.
 You can book your tickets here.

 4. Celebrate Hogmanay at this Mediterranean-inspired spot

-6. Saint Luke’s New Year’s Eve Party with music from 60s and beyond
+6. Saint Luke’s New Year’s Eve Party with music from the 60s and beyond

 We do love the gigs at St Luke’s, followed by a wee boozy night at The Winged Ox.
 This year, St Luke’s has invited Itchycoo Park to headline their Hogmanay party, joined with their resident DJs.
 Expect to hear familiar tunes from the 6os of The Beatles, Rolling Stones, The Who and many more.
 You can book your tickets here.